T-Daw/FreeCodeCamp/README.md

 Run `git log` to see your commit with its commit message,  Press "q" to exit if you get stuck in the log.

+Run `git push` after committing all of your changes to update the remote repository on GitHub